pathawks/pathawks.github.com/_posts/2013-03-06-random-bug.md

 So one such "screen saver" that I wrote in **[ASIC](http://asic.pathawks.com/)** (Almost BASIC), would paint the screen with overlapping colored boxes.
 I need to put "screen saver" in quotes because the program never cleared the screen and never painted a black or grey pixel, so I doubt very much that it would do anything to prevent [burn in](http://en.wikipedia.org/wiki/Screen_burn-in).

-Anyway, I recently found the code to this program (Thanks Dad for holding onto it for so many years.) and, running it inside of DOSBox, I have discovered something quite odd.
+Anyway, I recently found the code to this program (Thanks Dad for holding onto it for so many years.) and, running it inside of [**DOSBox**](http://www.dosbox.com/), I have discovered something quite odd.
 Not only does the program output the same pattern every time it's run, but after a short amount of time, it falls into a loop.
 The loop seems to repeat about every 13 seconds.